yahowmy/sam_func/README.md

 2 - API Gateway stage with lambda as a proxy.

-3 - Dynamodb table with mock data inserted.
+3 - Dynamodb table with mock greeting data inserted.